 The Poetry Project is significantly expanding the publication side of our work — more reviews, interviews, and other featured scholarly and critical pieces.
-In keeping with the radical, open spirit of The Project, we’re looking forward to taking on this increased work through an editorial collective model.
-The Poetry Project is excited to be working with Kay Gabriel, Imani Elizabeth Jackson, John Rufo, and Wendy Trevino this season, who will all serve as members of The Poetry Project’s 2019-20 Newsletter Editorial Collective.
+In keeping with the radical, open spirit of The Project, we’ve taken on this increased work through an editorial collective model.
+The Poetry Project is excited to work with Kay Gabriel, Imani Elizabeth Jackson, John Rufo, and Wendy Trevino, who have served as members of The Poetry Project’s Newsletter Editorial Collective since the 2019–2020 Season.
 As The Poetry Project’s Newsletter Art Editor, Dave Morse will be designing the Newsletter’s quarterly print issues and selecting visual art to appear alongside other content.

 - Rethinking the review / poetry criticism from a genre perspective

 - Endeavoring to give critical coverage to work that doesn’t frequently receive it (and in many cases, work that hasn’t been reviewed elsewhere at all)